Manchahat/ManchahatsBookStore/ManchahatsBookStore/README.txt

 11:29
 in layout.cshtml i have changed navbar-light to navbar-dark and bg-white to bg-primary in line 23 removed the given text-dark

+11:35
+made some changes in _loginpartial.cshtml file in line 9 i removed text-dark